 Reply to comment

-When you "Display" this report, you will be presented with a table that has two columns: the field values in the first column and the number of times that field's value has been entered across all records.
-At this point you can click on the field values to get the list of all the specific records that have that specific field value.
+When you click Display, you'll see a table that has two columns: the field values in the first column and the number of times that field's value has been entered across all records.
+At this point you can click on the field values to get a list of each record that has that specific field value.

 You can read more about Summary reports here: http://www.quickbase.com/user-assistance/#about_the_summary_view_page.html